bullet-db/bullet-storm/README.md

           --bullet-spout-off-heap-memory-load 256.0 \
           --bullet-spout-arg arg-to-your-spout-class-for-ex-a-path-to-a-config-file \
           --bullet-spout-arg another-arg-to-your-spout-class \
+          -c topology.acker.executors=64 \
-          -c topology.acker.executors=0
+          -c topology.max.spout.pending=10000
 ```

 You can pass other arguments to Storm using the -c argument.
-The example above turns off acking for the Bullet topology. **This is recommended to do since Bullet does not anchor tuples and DRPC follows the convention
-of leaving retries to the DRPC user (in our case, the Bullet web service).** If the DRPC tuples take longer than the default tuple acking timeout to be acked, your query will be failed even though it is still collecting
+The example above uses 64 ackers, which is the parallelism of the Filter Bolt.
+Storm DRPC follows the principle of leaving retries to the DRPC user (in our case, the Bullet web service).
-data.
-You could set the tuple acking timeout (topology.message.timeout.secs) to higher than the default of 30 and longer than your maximum query duration but since DRPC does not re-emit your query in case of a
-failure, this is pointless anyway.
-The tuple tree will be kept around till the timeout needlessly.
-While you trade off query reliability and at least once processing guarantees, you can build retries into the query
-submitter if this is important to you.
+As a result, most of the DRPC components do not follow any at least once guarantees.
+However, you can enable at least once for the hop from your topology (or spout) to the Filter Bolt.
+This is why this example uses the parallelism of the Filter Bolt
+as the number of ackers since that is exactly the number of acker tasks we would need.
+Ackers are lightweight so you need not have the same number of tasks as Filter Bolts but you can tweak it accordingly.
+The example above also sets max spout pending
+to control how fast the spout emits.

 Code licensed under the Apache 2 license.
 See LICENSE file for terms.